Free during early access — every feature is unlocked for our first users, no credit card required.Create your free profile

 • Formal Recognition: 1920s in France

 The Sacred Legend: Legend tells of white temple cats whose fur turned golden and eyes sapphire blue upon their priest's death.
-Their paws remained white as a symbol of purity, known as their hallmark "gloves."
+Their paws remained white as a symbol of purity, known as the breed's hallmark "gloves."

 Physical Characteristics Comparison